Cedar points’ Rollercoaster History

 This one was built by Arrow Dynamics and designed by the famous Ron Toomer and it opened here on May 24, 1969.
 It has a total track length of 2,540 feet, a height of 48 feet, two lift hills, and a top speed of about 42 mph.
 This is one of those times that I did not record any off ride footage as there was too much music being broadcast in the area and I didn’t want to run into any copyright issues but there always plenty of videos on YouTube

-Next is one heck of a record-breaking wooden roller coaster
+Next was one heck of a record-breaking wooden roller coaster.

 This coaster was the tallest and fastest wooden coaster in the world when it opened on May 11, 1991, unfortunately stresses of the trains going through the first turns after the first drop were so severe that those two turns had to be rebuilt and a rather significant and very noticeable trim brake had to be installed near the top of the first drop to keep the stress loads down.
 Don’t get me wrong, Mean Streak is still a good coaster to ride but it seems to me that the ride would have been so much better had it been done right before the ride was built.